Hamdeen Sabahi: Role following the military coup

-Presidential campaign, 2014
+2014 presidential campaign

 Sabahi officially announced his presidential bid for the 2014 Egyptian presidential election on 8 February 2014.
 On 14 March 2014, Hamdeen Sabahi criticized Field Marshal Sisi and the transitional interim government, expressing doubt about Sisi's commitment to democracy, arguing that the general bears a measure of direct and indirect responsibility for the human rights violations carried out during the period of the interim government, and denouncing what he deems to be the transitional government's hostility toward the goals of the revolution.
 Sabahi was confirmed as a candidate in the 2014 presidential election on 2 May 2014.
 He stated that he would do away with the protest law if he was elected president.
 He stated that he would amend the Camp David Accords and would allow the Egyptian people to vote on it if he was elected president.
 Sabahi however failed to make any headway in the election, losing to Sisi (the only other candidate), who won more than 96% of the nearly 23 million votes cast.

+Role after 2014

+After 2014 Sabahi stayed out of the political spotlight, attending meetings and gatherings with members of the Dignity Party from time to time, he participated in the Gaza war protests in Cairo.
+He attended a January 2026 gathering at his party's headquarters in Dokki where he called for the freedom of Nicolás Maduro and for people in Cairo to stand with the people in Caracas against American intervention.